aslakjohansen/sdu-sest-student-visit/src/edge/bl602/json-serial/README.md

+# Configuring

+A MCP9700 thermistor is expected to be connected to GND, 3.3V and IO4.

 # Building

 First, check out this [repo](https://github.com/pine64/bl_iot_sdk) and follow the instructions for setting up the `$BL60X_SDK_PATH` and `$CONFIG_CHIP_NAME` environment variables.